 On September 30, 2016 the State of New Jersey received confirmation from FMCSA that the State met all of the requirements for Core CVISN and may proceed forward with an Expanded ITD Program.
-The State also brough into functional operation all of its three NJPASS escreening project sites, and is now in the process of updating and developing an Expanded ITD PP/TLD for FMCSA approval, in order to pursue funding for Expanded ITD Projects that should be accomplished through its Expanded ITD Program.
+The State is currently utilizing E-Screening at five (5) fixed scale facilities and at two (2) inspection locations where portable scales are deployed.
+Also, the State is now in the process of updating and developing an Expanded ITD PP/TLD for FMCSA approval, in order to pursue funding for Expanded ITD Projects.